DmitriyEshenko/accel-ppp-docs/configuration/modules.rst

 [modules]
 =========

-Section [modules] containes list of modules to load
+Section [modules] containes list of modules to load.

+.. admonition:: Note:

+   There exist order which define modules priority e.g. If **ippool** module will defined before **radius**, then ip-addresses always will assigned from **[ip-pool]**, and Framed-IP-Adresse recived from radius server will be ignored.

 * **log_file** - logging target which logs messages to files.
 It support per-session/per-user features.
 * **log_syslog** - logging target which logs messages to syslog.